 Every day I’m proving how much I never needed him (Chaque jour, je le prouve… Nunca le necesité)

 English followed by une version en français y una versión en español.
-(L’impression de l’auteur est que le feeling de la conclusion en français diffère de celui de l’anglais.)
+(L’impression de l’auteur est que le feeling de la conclusion en français diffère de celui de l’anglais.
+And this is the kind of poem that will end up being endlessly revised—or futzed with.)
 There is also a Note in English.

 This poem fits with 2024’s dramatic-monologue poems featuring a female protagonist: Oh once upon a time, querido, avant cette sale vieillesse and All that matters ︿ Ce qui importe ︿ Lo que importa.
 And there is also She was angry . . .
 Elle était en colère . . .
 Estaba enfadada from March 2026.